 One of the stops on the Old Savannah Tour brings you right to the Jepson Center.
 This art museum is beautiful, BUT for Families the draw is the ArtZeum, an interactive Art Museum for kiddos.
 On their Free Family Days (once a month each month), everyone is FREE to create DIY masterpieces, play art detective or check out their new TechSpace featuring Technology-based artworks.
 Who knew an Art Museum could be fun for kids?

 The Waving Girl and the Riverwalk

 The history of The Waving Girl on Savannah’s historic Riverbank is actually a neat story (but I will save it for you when you go to Savannah).
 She stands at the East end of the Riverwalk “waving” and welcoming the ships as they come in.
 As you walk further down the Riverwalk you will find shops, restaurants galore with amazing food, hotels and everything you can picture on a cobblestone road on the river.
 A MUST STOP is the Savannah Sweets shop to grab ice cream or other sweets for yourself, I mean the kids.

 Just a short drive over the bridge from Savannah is Tybee Island, GA.
-Your family can experience a Beach Walk or Marsh Trek with their guides where you can see the native animals up close in their natural habitat, or tour their Coastal Georgia Gallery, where they house animals for rehabilitation or learning before returning them to their natural home.
+Your family can experience a Beach Walk or Marsh Trek with their guides.
+You can see the native animals up close in their natural habitat, or tour their Coastal Georgia Gallery, where they house animals for rehabilitation or learning before returning them to their natural home.
 The Marine Science educators deliver mini-programs throughout the day to help your kids learn even more.